Malakar76/Java-user-inteface/README.md

 # TODO : Remaining List
 - Add the login Page (Kilyan)
 - Finish the implementation of Team (Kilyan)
-- Finish the implementation of a Team Project (Robin)
 - Student View for submission of files (or directly when files are put on submission folder, so no Student View needed)
 - Manage import of Students via CSV file
 - Manage import of Projects via CSV file